Welsh cuisine: Meat and fish

 Coastal areas of Wales, and those near rivers, produce many different forms of fish and shellfish.
 Traditional fishing methods, such as wade netting for salmon, remained in place for 2,000 years.
 Welsh coracles, simple boats made of a willow frame and covered in animal hides, were noted by Romans and were still in use in the 20th century.
 Once landed, fish would generally be wind-dried and smoked, or cured with salt.

-Herring, a fish which takes well to salting, became a well established catch; the busiest harbour was Aberystwyth, which reportedly took up to 1,000 barrels of herring in a single night in 1724.
+Herring, an oily fish which takes well to salting, became a well established catch; the busiest harbour was Aberystwyth, which reportedly took up to 1,000 barrels of herring in a single night in 1724.
 Many other villages also fished for herring, generally between late August and December.
 Herring, along with mackerel, trout, salmon and sea trout, were the main fishes found in Welsh cuisine.
 Salmon was abundant and therefore a staple for the poor.
 Trout, which would dry out quickly when cooked, would be wrapped in leek leaves for cooking, or covered in bacon or oatmeal.
 Many fish would be served with fennel, which grew wild in abundance in Wales.

 Lobster fishing was done on a small scale especially in Cardigan Bay, but was reserved almost exclusively for export.
 Welsh fisherman would be more likely to eat the less profitable crabs.
 Cockles have been harvested since Roman times and are still harvested in a traditional manner with a hand rake and scraper.
 Cockle picking still happens in the Gower peninsula, but due to the difficulty in getting licences and reduced yield, villages near the Carmarthen Bay no longer gather them.